-Advances in unmanned surface vehicle technology and increased demand are expected to drive the unmanned surface vehicles (USV) market over the coming years.
+Advances in unmanned surface vehicle (USV) technology and increased demand are expected to drive the USV market over the coming years.
 Geomares, the publisher of Hydro International and Geo-matching, has analysed the user data and behaviour of thousands of members of the global hydrographic community.
 This article presents the findings of the analysis, identifying the latest trends and sharing insights on the outlook for USVs.

 USVs combine the advantages of small survey vessels with those of unmanned survey platforms, giving them a range of applications varying from maritime security, protection of shallow waters and ports and ocean mapping .
 Interesting applications include underwater topographic surveys in Antarctica and long-term environmental monitoring for the Ocean Cleanup project .